-Diffusion it is a phenomenon which deals the microscopic movements of the molecules in all the phases, learning and studying the concept of diffusion will help to understand mass transfer operations, chemical reaction engineering and transportation concepts.
-Kinetic Theory of gases supports the diffusion occurrence in a system,
+Diffusion is a phenomenon that deals with the microscopic movements of the molecules in all the phases, learning and studying the concept of diffusion will help to understand mass transfer operations, chemical reaction engineering and transportation concepts.
+The kinetic Theory of gases supports the diffusion occurrence in a system,

-Diffusion is understood as a process of movement of particles from higher concentration section to lower concentration section of the system.
-Diffusion of the component is caused by this concentration difference which is called as the concentration gradient.
-For example when a bottle containing perfume is opened the smell is sensed as the molecules diffuse into the air due the concentration difference, so till the equilibrium is attained these molecules will move all over the room if an exit fan is present at top of the room and push out the air with some constant flow rate and the with the same flow rate the molecule will transfer into the system from the bottle.
+Diffusion is understood as a process of movement of particles from a higher concentration section to a lower concentration section of the system.
+Diffusion of the component is caused by this concentration difference which is called the concentration gradient.
+For example, when a bottle containing perfume is opened the smell is sensed as the molecules diffuse into the air due to the concentration difference, so till the equilibrium is attained these molecules will move all over the room if an exit fan is present at the top of the room and push out the air with some constant flow rate and the with the same flow rate the molecule will transfer into the system from the bottle.

-This concept of molecule behaviour is used in separation operation and purification operations as distillation, extraction, absorption, reverse osmosis etc. Diffusion can also be occurred by pressure gradient even with temperature gradient or even with external force field which they act as the activity gradient.
+This concept of molecule behavior is used in separation operation and purification operations such as distillation, extraction, absorption, reverse osmosis, etc. Diffusion can also occur by pressure gradient even with temperature gradient or even with an external force field which acts as the activity gradient.
 Mostly diffusion concept is developed by the physical properties of the molecules.
-For a system, at equilibrium, no net diffusion occurs. which is explained as when a molecule diffuse from one phase to another phase in a system containing two phases through an interface, then at the same time another molecule will diffuse from opposite direction which the net diffusion is set to zero due to the cancellation of the opposite direction, as said this occurs at equilibrium only.
+For a system, at equilibrium, no net diffusion occurs. which is explained as when a molecule diffuses from one phase to another phase in a system containing two phases through an interface, then at the same time another molecule will diffuse from the opposite direction which the net diffusion is set to zero due to the cancellation of the opposite direction, as said this occurs at equilibrium only.

 Classification: